X2O Media Player-C

 Connecting the various cables for an X2O Media Player is straightforward:

-- Connect the X2O Media Player to its display using an HDMI cable.
+- Connect the X2O Media Player to its displays using HDMI cables.

 - Plug a USB keyboard and mouse into open USB ports on the unit.